r-windows/docs/readme.md

 ## Additional Resources

-Documentation for the new build infrastructure based on Rtools40.
+Documentation about rtools40 for R users and package authors:

  - [rtools40](rtools40.md): some info about the new rtools build system
- - [faq](faq.md) common problems with R on Windows
+ - [faq](faq.md) common problems with Rtools40 and R on Windows

- Other resources for more advanced users:
+ Other resources with information about building R and system libraries:

  - [r-base](https://github.com/r-windows/r-base#readme): Scripts for building R for Windows using Rtools40.
  - [rtools-packages](https://github.com/r-windows/rtools-packages#readme): Toolchains and static libraries for Rtools 4.0 (GCC 8+)